michal-h21/make4ht/README.md

 odtimagesize

 :  set correct dimensions for images in the ODT format.
+It is no longer used, as the dimensions are set by TeX4ht itself.

+odtsvg

-It is loaded by default for the ODT output.
+:  set correct size for SVG images in the ODT format.

 odtpartable